 Assuming that your pet has only a few ticks on its skin, or you simply do not wish to use a chemical treatment, you can remove them like this

-- Before you start, put on a pair of latex gloves before proceeding with the tick removal as you can contract any disease they may be carrying just as easily as your pet!
+- Before you start, put on a before proceeding with the tick removal as you can contract any disease they may be carrying just as easily as your pet!

-- You will also need a jar with a sealable lid with some Rubbing Alcohol in it to kill the removed tick.
+- You will also need a jar with a sealable lid with some in it to kill the removed tick.

-- Use a pair of fine-tipped tweezers or tick removal tool to hold the tick`s head where it’s attached to the skin of the animal
+- Use a orto hold the tick`s head where it’s attached to the skin of the animal

 - Pull the tick smoothly and gently directly away from the skin to ensure that you remove the entire tick without leaving the mouth behind.
 Don’t twist or jerk the tick; this can cause the mouth-parts to break off.